sebw/blog.wains.be/content/about.md

 Expiration dates are often in motion for RHCA.
 The badge might not be the latest :D

-## Disclaimers

-- This is a personal blog that is not related to my employer
-- This site doesn't use third party cookies
-- The search function requires Javascript
-- The comment function requires Javascript and store a cookie to work
-- I do not collect statistics from my visitors (I actually have no idea how many visitors I get)
-- The site can work with Javascript and cookies disabled.
-Search and comments will not work.

 ## A bit more about me